-Since October 2010, General Manager Markus Bryant has been writing a monthly column entitled "The Emperor's New Clothes."
-He's been ably assisted by freelance editorial cartoonist Bob Lynch, whose work is regularly seen in the Elyria Chronicle-Telegram.
+Beginning in October 2010, Former General Manager Markus Bryant wrote a column entitled "The Emperor's New Clothes."
+He was ably assisted by freelance editorial cartoonist Bob Lynch, whose work is regularly seen in the Elyria Chronicle-Telegram.
 Recent columns have focused on the costs associated with environmental regulations.
 Like the Emperor, not everything in the world of electricity is as it is portrayed in the media and in Washington, D.C.
-The column also can be accessed on the digital local pages of Country Living magazine.
+The column also can be accessed on the digital local pages of Ohio Cooperative Living magazine.

 Part 73 - The devils is in the details of carbon taxes

 Part 72 - Round 4 of climate policy war of horizon

 Part 71 - Research is key to nuclear future

 Part 70 - Nuclear waste seeking a home

 Part 68 - Should we pass gas for nuclear?

 Part 66 - Searching for honest debate